codefoster/tweetmonkey-raspi/README.md

-# tweetmonkey-raspi
-The Raspberry Pi Raspian version of a hilariously simple maker project.

 ##Tweet Monkey
 Tweet Monkey is a hilariously simple maker project.
 The goal is to get you started in a very fun and rewarding area.

+This project is for the Raspberry Pi running Raspbian.

 This is the official code base for [tweetmonkey.io](http://tweetmonkey.io) where you'll find complete instructions for building your own Tweet Monkey.